mrman426/bitburner-scripts/README.md

 run deploy-attack.js n00dles --hacked-only
 ```

-As you get some money buy servers
+As you get some money then purchase servers

 ```
-run buy-servers.js
+run purchase-servers.js
 ```

 When you have enough RAM you can attack a bigger target